appbaseio/reactivesearch/content/reactivesearch/v2/theming/ClassnameInjection.md

 ---
 title: 'Classname Injection'
-meta_title: 'Importing Data'
+meta_title: 'Classname Injection'
-meta_description: 'Bring your data from JSON or CSV files into appbase.io via the Import GUI.'
+meta_description: 'ReactiveSearch components also allow `className` injections to overwrite the default styles for any component at a more granular level. '
 keywords:
     - reactivesearch
-    - importing
+    - classnameinjection
     - appbase
     - elasticsearch
 sidebar: 'web-v2-reactivesearch'